 ICOM 4015.
 ADVANCED PROGRAMMING.
 Four credit hours.
-Three hours of conference and two hours of computation per week.
-Prerequisite: INGE 3016.
+Three hours of lecture and one two hour laboratory per week.
+Prerequisite: INGE 3016 and ICOM 4075.

 Advanced programming techniques applied to the solution of engineering problems; extensive use of subprograms, logical and specification statements.
 Principles of multiprogramming, multiprocessing, and real-time systems.